 Its been shown time and again that B2B marketers who have a documented content strategy will be more successful than those that do not.
-A recent report shows that 90% of top-performing B2B content marketers put audience’s informational needs first.
-This is the first step to remember, when planning your Content Marketing Strategy.
+In spite of this, a recent report from the Content Marketing Institute shows that fewer marketers are documenting their strategies this year than did in 2015 (32 percent vs. 35 percent).

-If you’re looking for more information on how to create buyer personas, we highly recommend checking out this quant-based article from Price Intelligently, The Crucial Steps to Quantifying Your Customer Personas.
+If you’re looking for more information on how to create buyer personas, I highly recommend checking out this quant-based article from Price Intelligently, The Crucial Steps to Quantifying Your Customer Personas.

 You may have noticed that at this step specific keywords ideas are now being included, make sure to refer back to this as you are conducting your keyword research and creating your editorial calendar.